AftonLawver/PomodoroTimerOnline/README.md

 **Features in Progress**
 ---
-Implement data persistence through use of a web hosted MySQL database that stores all user info and study session info.
+- Implement data persistence through use of a web hosted MySQL database that stores all user info and study session info.

+**Bugs to fix**
+---
+- Height of main content on phone is too large.
+Make for allow scroll if content goes out of view.
+- Make password repeat show invalid if empty
+- Make another input field for repeat email.